NONAME0924/simple-image-captioning/README.md

 ## Configuration

-- To modify training parameters, edit the `config.yaml` file located in the same directory as `src`.
+- To modify the training parameters, edit the `.yaml` files inside the `config` directory.

 ## Testing

 1. For testing, use the following script: